AgRenaud/benchmark-py-api/README.md

 </VirtualHost>
 ```

-Now you can enable it with `sudo a2ensite flask-mod-wsgi`
+Now you can enable it with `sudo a2ensite flask-mod-wsgi.app`

 ...and configure the proxy in order to expose the service outside the VM.